A Lagrangian Perspective on the Growth of Midlatitude Storms: Methods

+where $\rho$ is calculated based on the ideal gas law.
+The magnitude of the baroclinic shear rate vector is used to define the baroclinicity:

+This definition of baroclinicity is closely related to the Eady Growth Rate \citep{Eady1949}, which represents the linear baroclinic instability prediction for the growth rate of anomalies and is widely used in Eulerian studies to analyze storm activity responses \citep[e.g.,][]{Lehmann2014future}.

-where $N=\sqrt{\frac{500g^{2}}{\overline{T}_{500}R\overline{\theta}_{500}}\frac{\overline{\theta}_{300}-\overline{\theta}_{850}}{550}}$, R is the specific gas constant of dry air, $\theta$ is the potential temperature, the subscript refers to the pressure level of the field, and the bar is defined as a low-pass of 14 days.
-Note that the magnitude of this vector closely resembles the EGR and will henceforth be referred to as EGR.
-Barotropic conversion is the largest in the upper atmosphere \citep{Peixoto1992}.
-Therefore, the mean flow at 300~hPa is used to assess the barotropic part of the shear rate:
+To simplify the barotropic shear rates, we consider that barotropic conversion primarily occurs in the upper atmosphere \citep{Peixoto1992}.
+Therefore, the mean flow at 300 hPa is used to assess the barotropic component of the shear rate:

 where $\widehat{\text{CK}}_{x}$ and $\widehat{\text{CK}}_{y}$ are known as stretching deformation and shearing deformation, respectively \citep{Mak1989}.